Kasreti/kasreti.github.io/content/posts/rikascript-and-verbs/index.md

 *My slave hard at work spreading the gospel.*

 ## The four stages of Rikatisyï
-Rikatisyï was originally a submission to a ConJam (a competition where people compete to make languages around a certain theme), so I felt pretty oblidged to make a proto-language and evolve my main submission from that since that's what *basically* everyone did.
+Rikatisyï was originally a submission to a ConJam (a competition where people compete to make languages around a certain theme), so I felt pretty obliged to make a proto-language and evolve my main submission from that since that's what *basically* everyone did.
 {{< figure src="rikaevo.png">}}
 We're going to focus on the main four.
 Now, let's look at the **maximum syllable structure** for each of these languages:
 {{< figure src="syllable struc.png">}}